tomy2105/KnowledgeNotes/cloud/google.md

 Fully managed API Gateway

 Provides secure access to backend services through a well-defined REST API that is consistent regardless of the service implementation.
+Meant to be for for serverless back ends only,

+Unlike Apigee, doesn't support monetization and hybrid.

 More info [here](https://cloud.google.com/api-gateway/docs).